ZSvedic/WebBS-Calculator/README.md

 The tasks necessary to calculate the score are time-consuming and depending on the hardware can take several minutes to complete.
 Therefore the [timeout](https://github.com/ZSvedic/WebBS-Calculator/blob/master/WebBloatScore/Controllers/HomeController.cs#L93) is used to limit the execution time.
 On top of that [caching](https://github.com/ZSvedic/WebBS-Calculator/blob/master/WebBloatScore/Controllers/HomeController.cs#L85) of the most used [websites](https://github.com/ZSvedic/WebBS-Calculator/blob/master/WebBloatScore/Utilities.cs#L16) is used to save resources.

+## Issue with Let's Encrypt SSL certificates
+In the [Issue 3](https://github.com/ZSvedic/WebBS-Calculator/issues/3) it was noted that serveral websites stopped working.
+The issue is happening because of the combination of SlimmerJS and Firefox version 48 which doesn't trust certificates of given websites even though they are valid.
+We noticed this is happening for website which have the certificate from Let's Encrypt.

+These tools are obsolote and became hard to maintain and it would be necessary to replace them.
+We currently don't plan to expand the tool so this issue remains unresolved.
+However, we would be happy to accept the help with this issue from the community.